 Nature WG focuses on several topics related to the implementation of the nature legislation: Appropriate Assessments as per Art.
 6(3) of the Habitats Directive, training on designation of potential Natura 2000 sites and assessment of readiness for Natura 2000 establishment, raising public awareness on the opportunities and benefits offered by Natura 2000, development of participatory pilot management plan and establishment of a Regional Network of Protected Areas.

-Introduction to the Pilot Appropriate Assessment: Pilot Site and Pilot Project - Vlastimil Kostkan
+Introduction to the pilot site and pilot project - Vlastimil Kostkan